 The disposition of duplicate constituent records in Tessitura is managed on an ongoing basis through the following steps:

-Potential duplicates are identified via a back-end SQL procedure and are posted to the h Constituents screen in Tessitura.
+Potential duplicates are identified via a back-end SQL procedure and are posted to the Merge Constituents screen in Tessitura.

 Designated consortium users review the Merge Constituents screen and schedule duplicate accounts to be merged.
 Constituents can also be manually scheduled for merges using the Merge Constituents screen, as duplicates are identified during the course of regular business operations.